 Q. Is the site handicap accessible?

 A. Yes.
 An alternative short entrance path is available from the handicapped parking to the grounds.
 Staff will open the gate upon request.
 A ramp provides access to the ground floor of the Keepers’ House, containing exhibits.
-Other exhibits, including the PGA Artifact Conservation Lab Viewing Hallway, in the Maritime Education Center are also wheelchair accessible, and there is a video, “A View from the Top” so those unable to climb can see the view.
-However, the light station is an historic site and certain areas are accessible only by stairs.
+Other exhibits, including the PGA Artifact Conservation Lab Viewing Hallway, in the Maritime Education Center (MAEC), are also wheelchair accessible.
+On the other side of the MAEC, in the Lastinger Gallery, there is a video, “A View from the Top” so those unable to climb can see the view.
+However, the light station is a historic site and certain areas are accessible only by stairs.
 Upon request staff will open the emergency exit door to access the basement, a six-step stairway alternative to the spiral staircase inside the dwelling.
 Stairs lead up to the second floor of the keepers’ house.
-The office and storage room at the base of the tower are accessed by five steps equipped with handrails.
+The office and storage room at the base of the tower is accessed by five steps equipped with handrails.
 The base of the lighthouse is reached by an additional twelve granite steps with handrails.
 A large-print, self-guided walking tour is available in the Visitor’s Center.

 Q. Can I climb in the rain?

 A. Yes, unless there is thunder or lightning, you are able to climb the tower in the rain.
 The observation deck will be closed if it gets too wet or if rain is coming in the access door.
 There is no climbing when thunder and lightning are observed in the area.

 Q. Does it ever get too windy to go to the top?

 A. When wind speeds at the top of the tower exceed 30 mph, children are restricted from going out on the observation deck.
 When wind speeds reach 40 mph or greater, access to the observation deck is off-limits to all climbers.